jeannamatthews-classes/group-project-online-poker-site/docs/manual.md

 Make sure you have some sort of IDE or software installed to be able to run Javascript

+*For any other concerns that are not addressed in hear consult the Readme.md file!*

 ## Setup 💻

 1. Install Node.js on your system (https://nodejs.org/en/download)